marcoparello/CTF-Writeups/VS-CTF-2024/web/Sanity-Check.md

 ![](../images/sanity-check-part-2.png)

 However, when I try to right-click on the page to inspect element, nothing happens.
 I then try hitting F12 to open DevTools, but again nothing happens.
 Seems like the website blocks all user input.
-In order to get around this limitation, I click on the 3 dots located in the top right of Microsoft Edge's toolbar, from there I navigate to DevTools:
+In order to get around this limitation, I click on the 3 dots located in the top right of Microsoft Edge's toolbar, and from there I navigate to DevTools:

 ![](../images/sanity-check-part-3.png)